We're now live! Signup now

 Next steps

 At this point we have a functional app but it’s still rough around the edges.
 Passkey registration and authentication seems slow, and the app appears to hang.
-We’ll deal with that in the next instalment in this series, improving passkey performance
+We’ll deal with that in the next instalment in this series, improving passkey usability

 Toby Hobson